ibm-messaging/kafka-connect-ibmcos-sink/README.md

 ```
 means this objects contains 5 Kafka records, offsets 17805 to 17809, from partition 1 of mytopic.

+When Parquet output format is selected the suffix `.parquet` is added to the object name.

 ## Combining multiple Kafka records into an object